ElenaBonan/TradingRLBot/README.md

 ## Updating the state

-The state in each timestep is defined bya vector composed of:
+The state in each timestep is defined by a vector composed of:
 * The amount of cash in the portfolio
 * The amount of the assets in the portfolio
 * The price of assets (close values)